codemagic-ci-cd/codemagic-sample-projects/integrations/maestro_sample_project/README.md

 # Maestro and Codemagic integration demo project

-This sample project show you a simple test flow that increment the counter multiple times and decrement it.
+This sample project shows you a simple test flow that increments the counter multiple times and decrements it.

 [**Maestro UI testing framework**](https://mobile.dev/) from `Mobile.dev` lets you test your iOS and Android mobile apps using simple to-create test flows.